 Credit Cards Are More Versatile

 Credit cards offer greater versatility in what you can buy, where and how much of it, according to Hill.
+You can buy multiple items, you can pay different amounts each month on your bill, and you can buy from a vastly wider variety of retailers.

 Credit Cards Charge Interest